AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/subchapter-xviii-cybersecurity-and-infrastructure-security-agency/part-a-cybersecurity-and-infrastructure-security/sec-665g.md

 #### (B) Redactions ####

-In making each report publicly available under subparagraph (A), the Director may make redactions that the Director, in consultation with each eligible entity, determines necessary to protect classified or other information exempt from disclosure under section 552 of title 5, United States Code (commonly referred to as the 'Freedom of Information Act').
+In making each report publicly available under subparagraph (A), the Director may make redactions that the Director, in consultation with each eligible entity, determines necessary to protect classified or other information exempt from disclosure under section 552 of title 5 (commonly referred to as the 'Freedom of Information Act').

 #### (4) Study of risk-based formulas ####